“Having been a partner in a large insurance defense firm, I know the tactics insurance companies use. We get the BEST results for our clients.”

 9. Get a Property Damage Valuation Obtain your insurance company’s damage valuation.
 If you aren’t satisfied with how your insurance company has valued your vehicle, don’t give up.
 Get two independent repair estimates or replacement quotes.
 Assertively inform the adjuster of your concerns.
 If you can’t agree on your car’s value, consider mediation or consult an attorney.

 10. Use Caution in Discussing the Incident Don’t talk to anyone about the accident other than your lawyer, your insurance company, and the police.
 Don’t talk to a representative of another insurance company, without the knowledge of your attorney or insurer.
 If called by the other insurance company, be polite, but ask them to call your attorney or insurer to arrange an interview.
 Also, tell your lawyer or insurer about the call.

 11. Be Wary of Early Settlement Offers Be careful if you’re offered a settlement from an insurance company.
 Confirm all your physical injuries have been treated.
 Some injuries don’t show up or reach their greatest level of discomfort until many days, weeks, or months later.
 Don’t settle a claim until you know you’ll be compensated for all your injuries, and consult attorney Healy before signing any settlement documents.
-401-721-2260.

 12. Hire an Attorney 401-721-2260